Do INFPs have anxiety? It’s a tight question.

 Tell others you’re not good in Math, so people won’t pressure you to ace the exam.
 You can even laugh about your mistakes and then ask people for help.

-• I’ve admitted I’m not confident being an emcee, even as a teacher.
+- I’ve admitted I’m not confident being an emcee, even as a teacher.
 Did I embarrass myself?
-No. People encouraged me, gave me a few briefings, and showed me how to engage the audience.
+No. People encouraged me, gave me a few briefings, and showed me how it’s done.

 INFPs are already jack-of-all-trades.
 But one thing INFP may miss is a teachable spirit due to our Te inferior function.